-58 Li Wenyu, Bianao Jinzheng 砭傲金针, Shanghai: Cimutang, 1884.
+Li Wenyu, Bianao Jinzheng 砭傲金针, Shanghai: Cimutang, 1884.

-59 Li Wenyu, Bianhuo Zhiyan 辩惑卮言, Shanghai: Xuhui Press, 1880.
+Li Wenyu, Bianhuo Zhiyan 辩惑卮言, Shanghai: Xuhui Press, 1880.

-60 Li Wenyu, Kewen Tiaoda 客问条答, Shanghai: Xuhui Press, 1882.
+Li Wenyu, Kewen Tiaoda 客问条答, Shanghai: Xuhui Press, 1882.

-61 Li Wenyu, Meigui Jingyi 玫瑰经义, Shanghai: Cimu Tang, 1886.
+Li Wenyu, Meigui Jingyi 玫瑰经义, Shanghai: Cimu Tang, 1886.

-Thus, this edition is likely the first.
-Regarding Mo Jing Ji, Kurtz records the first edition as 1908, which appears to be inaccurate.
-A 1909 edition includes a preface by Li Wenyu.
+preface by Li Wenyu.
 In it, he writes, "In the summer of 1909, I opened an old box at the Xujiahui Library and found an unprinted manuscript by the master, along with San Ba Ji 三巴集, containing more material than that compiled by Mr. Gu.
 The writings deal extensively with matters of the Church and are of great significance.
 I sought approval from the superiors to compile both the printed and unprinted materials into a single volume, titled Mo Jing Ji."
-62 Therefore, the book was published in 1909.
+Therefore, the book was published in 1909.
 For Qidao Huiyou Bianlan 祈祷会友便览, both scholars date the first edition to 1896.
 However, I have examined an 1887 edition printed by the Ci Mu Tang Movable Type Press at Tushanwan.
 The preface concludes with the notation: "Mid-autumn 1887, recorded by Shengxin Bao."
 I suspect this version may be the earliest edition.

 Kurtz did not specify the first publication date of Shengmu Zhuan 圣母传, while Fang listed it as 1886.
 However, Volume 6 of Daoyuan Jingcui is Shengmu Zhuan, published in 1887, with a preface by Jesuit Li Wenyu dated to the summer of 1887.
 It can thus be inferred that the first edition was issued in 1887.
-Regarding Sheng Ruose Yue Xinbian 圣若瑟月新编63, Kurtz recorded the first edition as 1888.
+Regarding Sheng Ruose Yue Xinbian 圣若瑟月新编, Kurtz recorded the first edition as 1888.
 The 1892 edition printed by Ci Mu Tang in Shanghai contains a preface by Jesuit Li Wenyu dated 1892, and there are no markings indicating a reprint or revised edition, suggesting this was the first edition.
-As for Shengxin Yue Xinbian 圣心月新编64, Fang dated the first edition to 1900.
+As for Shengxin Yue Xinbian 圣心月新编, Fang dated the first edition to 1900.
 However, the Shanghai Library holds a copy published by the Ci Mu Tang Ju Zhen Press in 1879, which includes a preface by Li Wenyu dated 1878.
+Therefore, this earlier version should be regarded as the first edition.
+Concerning Tianshen Pu (天神谱), Kurtz and Fang respectively list the first edition as 1885 and 1876.
+I consulted an 1886 edition, printed by Ci Mu Tang Movable Type Press, with a preface written by Li Wenyu in June of 1885.
+The preface predates the publication by one year, which is reasonable, and no indication of reprinting appears in the text.
+In the preface, Li Wenyu mentions, "It has now been six years since I began managing Yi Wen Lu, and though the newspaper has widely circulated...".
+Yi Wen Lu was formally launched in 1879.
+This disproves the claim of an 1876 edition.
+The earliest reliable publication date should therefore be 1886.
+Fang suggests that the first edition of Tianti 天 梯 was in 1891, which appears to be inaccurate.
+Ci Mu Tang in Shanghai published an edition in 18886, accompanied by a preface authored by Li Wenyu in the same year.
+Thus, the 1888 edition should be considered the first.
+Both

-62 Li Wenyu, Mo Jing Ji 墨井集, Shanghai: Tushanwan Press, 1909.
+Li Wenyu, Mo Jing Ji 墨井集, Shanghai: Tushanwan Press, 1909.

-63 Li Wenyu, Sheng Yuese Yue Xinbian 圣若瑟月新编, Shanghai: Cimutang, 1892.
+Li Wenyu, Sheng Yuese Yue Xinbian 圣若瑟月新编, Shanghai: Cimutang, 1892.

-64 Li Wenyu, Shengxin Yue Xinbian 圣心月新编, Shanghai: Cimutang Movable Type 慈母堂活板, 1879.
+Li Wenyu, Shengxin Yue Xinbian 圣心月新编, Shanghai: Cimutang Movable Type 慈母堂活板, 1879.